8bitkick/BBCMicroBot/docs/user guide.md

 *Note - GXR graphics functions are **not available** in the 🚀 or 🎬 modes!*

+    No emoji means the bot runs 30 seconds and then captures a 3 second video - GXR is available.

 🚀  The rocket emoji instructs the bot to run a 3 hour emulation and then capture a screenshot

 🎬  The clapper board is runs like rocket but then captures a 3 second video